neo4j-partners/neo4j-databricks-demo/README.md

 -- Create the catalog
 CREATE CATALOG IF NOT EXISTS retail_investment;

--- Create the default schema
+-- Create the retail_investment schema
-CREATE SCHEMA IF NOT EXISTS retail_investment.default;
+CREATE SCHEMA IF NOT EXISTS retail_investment.retail_investment;

 -- Grant appropriate permissions
 GRANT USE CATALOG ON CATALOG retail_investment TO `<your-users-or-groups>`;
-GRANT USE SCHEMA ON SCHEMA retail_investment.default TO `<your-users-or-groups>`;
+GRANT USE SCHEMA ON SCHEMA retail_investment.retail_investment TO `<your-users-or-groups>`;
 ```

 ### Step 2: Create a Databricks Cluster